tbroyer/gradle-errorprone-plugin-v0.0.x/README.md

 // compileJava.javaCompiler ErrorProneCompiler.createIncrementalCompiler(compileJava)
 ```

-You can go further and provide a `configuration` containing the
+For even more control, provide a `configuration` containing the
 `com.google.errorprone:error_prone_core` dependency (defaults to
 `configurations.errorprone`) and task outputs (defaults to `task.outputs`).
 The above
 configuration is thus equivalent to: